opensoft/dartwing-app/docs/CI_SETUP.md

    - Check if `lib/dart_wing` directory has content
    - Verify submodule access credentials

-2. **Authentication failures**:
+2. **"could not read Username" errors**: Authentication failure
-   - Verify `SUBMODULE_TOKEN` secret is correctly set
+   - Verify `SUBMODULE_TOKEN` secret is correctly set in GitHub repository settings
+   - Ensure PAT has `Code (read)` permissions for Azure DevOps project
-   - Check PAT permissions and expiration
+   - Check PAT expiration date

-3. **Checkout failures**:
+3. **Submodule checkout failures**:
-   - May indicate repository access issues
-   - Check if PAT has correct scope
+   - Expected behavior when `SUBMODULE_TOKEN` is not configured
+   - Builds will skip APK generation and run tests only
+   - This is normal for external contributors and forks

 ### CI Status Meanings